-Made by Chaumet, this tiara belonged to Princess Stéphanie of Belgium, who married the heir to the Austrian throne in 1881.
+Princess Stéphanie of Belgium’s tiara was made by Chaumet.
+She got it when she married the heir to the Austrian throne in 1881.
 We have very little information about this tiara, but we have a crap-ton of information about Stéphanie herself, so buckle up – it’s gonna be a bumpy ride.

 Poor Stéphanie grew up basically ignored by her shitty parents, King Leopold II and Queen Marie Henriette.
 Those two could barely stand each other, and Leopold spent most of his time colonizing the Congo, getting filthy rich off its natural resources, and accumulating a collection of mistresses that would have made Casanova need to catch his breath.
 Her mother eventually retired from court life so she could stop pretending to give a shit.